jorexdeveloper/java-utils/ScientificCalculator/README.md

 #### CODE

-To use this class in your java project, you **MUST** add the path `.../ScientificCalculator/` to your class path replacing `...` with the path to the the directory `ScientificCalculator` found in the zip file in order to add the class to your project.
+To use this class in your java project, you **MUST ADD** the path `.../ScientificCalculator/` or `.../ScientificCalculator/jorexcalc.jar` to your class path replacing `...` with the path to the the directory `ScientificCalculator` found in the zip file in order to add the class to your project.

 ##### SYNTAX